 Mathematics: Analysis and Approaches SL

 The Mathematics: Analysis and Approaches course is designed for students who wish to study mathematics as a subject in its own right or to pursue their interests in areas related to mathematics.
 It will appeal to students who are interested in exploring real and abstract applications of mathematical concepts.
 They will enjoy problem solving and generalisation.
-This course is suitable for students who may go on to further study in subjects that have a significant level mathematics content, for example mathematics itself, engineering, physical sciences or economics.
+This course is suitable for students who may go on to further study in subjects that have a significant level of mathematics content, for example mathematics itself, engineering, physical sciences or economics.

 Topics covered through the course